 A. Yes, the Toffee-tastic is gluten-free.

 A. Cash, check, and credit card.

-Q. Which Cookies are for sale during the 2017 sale?
+Q. Which Cookies are for sale during the 2019 program?

 A. Thin Mints, Samoas, Tagalongs, Do-si-dos, Trefoils, Savannah Smiles, Toffee-tastic, Girl Scout S’mores

 Q. Which cookie tastes like lemon zest and powdered sugar?

 A. Savannah Smiles